adisorin/DUCO-Miner-Dashboard-html/README.md

 6. Notes and Limitations
 CORS: The application runs directly in the browser.
 If the Duino-Coin API enforces CORS (Cross-Origin Resource Sharing) restrictions, a proxy might be required, though DUCO servers typically allow fetch requests.
 Storage: The previous balance is stored in memory (prevBalance) to calculate the difference upon refresh, but this data is lost if the page is manually reloaded (F5).

+# Please Note
+For personal monitoring: One query every 30–60 seconds is considered ideal.
+This provides up-to-date data without unnecessarily taxing the project's servers.
+Maximum safe frequency: Avoid making more than one request every 5–10 seconds.
+More frequent requests may be interpreted as a spam or bot attack.
+Recommendation: I recommend setting the dashboard refresh time to 120,000 milliseconds (2 minutes).
+Important: DO NOT open the application on multiple devices simultaneously, as this triggers a Cloudflare conflict: "Too many requests."